elenasacristan/treebooks/README.md

 ##### navbar
-The navbar will be available from all the pages in the website.
+The navbar will be available from all the pages on the website.
 In order to create the navbar I have used Bootstrap 4 and I have used the following link to help me align the elements inside. https://www.codeply.com/go/qhaBrcWp3v